Reducing your risk of lymphoedema

 - Moisturise your skin every day.
 Dry and irritated skin is more likely to tear and break.

-- Protect your skin – wear gloves for gardening, housework, handling pets; use insect repellent to prevent insect bites; avoid cutting or burning your skin when cooking; wear protective clothing, a broad-brimmed hat, sunglasses and sunscreen when in the sun.
+- Protect your skin and cuticles – don’t cut your cuticles during nail care; wear gloves for gardening, housework and handling pets; use insect repellent to prevent insect bites; avoid cutting or burning your skin when cooking; wear protective clothing, a broad-brimmed hat, sunglasses and sunscreen when in the sun.

-- Seek medical help urgently if you think you may have a skin infection.
+- Seek urgent medical help if you notice redness, heat, pain or think you may have a skin infection.

 View the Cancer Council NSW editorial policy.